dannycrief/python-voice-assistant/README.md

 -Key phrases:
  1. "what do i have...", "do i have plans...", "am i busy.."
  2. "make a note", "write this down", "remember this"
+ 3. "do i have new messages", "do i have messages"
+ 4. "how can i get", "create a road", "create road", "how long do i need to ride"
+ 5. "open browser"
 ## Examples using
 - Hey Mark what do I have on Monday 2nd
 - Hey Mark make a note